rpetit3/illumina-cleanup/README.md

                             "--max_cpus" (Default: 1)
  ```

-What `--max_cpus` does is specify to Nextflow the maximum number of cpus it is allowed to occupy at any given time. `--cpus` on the other hand, specifies how many cpus any given step (adapter trimming, qc, etc...) can use at once.
-By default `--max_cpus` is set to one  and if `--cpus` is set to a value greater than `--max_cpus` it will be set equal to `--max_cpus`.
+What `--max_cpus` does is specify to Nextflow the maximum number of cpus it is allowed to occupy at any given time. `--cpus` on the other hand, specifies how many cpus any given step (adapter trimming, qc, etc...) can occupy.
+By default **`--max_cpus` is set to 1** and if `--cpus` is set to a value greater than `--max_cpus` it will be set equal to `--max_cpus`.
 This appoach errs on the side of caution (e.g. not taking up the whole server!) and lets Nextflow figure out how best to queue up tasks.

 ### `--genome_size` for Error Correction and Coverage Reduction
 Base error corrections are handled by *Lighter*.
 Lighter requires an expected genome size to be given at runtime.
-There for if a genome size is not given by the user, the error correction step will be skipped.
+If a genome size is not given by the user, the error correction step will be skipped.

-Also, as you might expect, a genome size is required to randomly (*reformat.sh* from BBTools) subsample sequences to a given coverage.
+Also, a genome size is required to randomly (*reformat.sh* from BBTools) subsample sequences to a given coverage.
 Again this step will be skipped if a genome size is not given.

 ### `--keep_cache` for Intermediate Files
-By default, *illumina-cleanup* will remove all intermediate files **after successfully completing**.
+By default, *illumina-cleanup* will remove all intermediate files **after successfully completing all steps**.
 It does this by removing the `work` and `.nextflow` directories created by Nextflow.
 Again, this only occurs after all samples have been successfully processed.
 If there is an error during execution, the cache will remain intact and the process can still be resumed (`-resume`).

 If you would like to retain the cache files, you can use the `--keep_cache` parameters to do so.
 Please keep in mind there is storage overhead in doing so.
-The cache will uncontain uncompressed FASTQ files for each step of the process.
+The cache will contain multiple uncompressed FASTQ files for each sample that was processed.

 ### Remaining Parameters
 The remaining parameters are mostly associated with specific programs.
 These parameters are grouped by program in the usage.
-All available parameters availble from a given program may not be available in *illumina-cleanup* (Example: BBDUk's extensive set of parameters).
+All available parameters from a given program may not be available in *illumina-cleanup* (Example: BBDUk's extensive set of parameters).
 For suggested use cases, these parameters may be made available in the future.

 # Dependencies
 In order to use *illumina-cleanup* you will need to have the following programs installed.
 The program versions that were tested are given in parentheses.